brozeph/reindeer/readme.md

   * _NOTE:_ all fields in the document will be validated against the mapping specification prior to calling Elasticsearch
 * `callback` - _(optional)_ - a function callback that accepts two arguments:
   * `err` - populated with details in the event of an error during the operation
-  * `updatedModel` - the validated model that is properly typed according to the mapping specification
+  * `upsertedModel` - the validated model that is properly typed according to the mapping specification

 ```javascript
 var Mapper = require('reindeer').Mapper;